zevv/npeg/README.md

   The pattern `P1 | P2` tries to first match pattern `P1`.
 If this succeeds, matching will proceed without trying `P2`.
 Only if `P1` can not be matched, NPeg will backtrack and try to match `P2` instead.
+Once either `P1` or `P2` has matched, the choice will be final ("commited"), and no more backtracking will be possible for this choice.

   For example `("foo" | "bar") * "fizz"` would match both `"foofizz"` and `"barfizz"`.